-Brookhaven National Laboratory (BNL) is managed on behalf of the Department of Energy (DOE) by Brookhaven Science Associates (BSA), a partnership between the Research Foundation for the State University of New York on behalf of Stony Brook University and Battelle.
-For over 70 years, the Laboratory has played a lead role in the DOE Science and Technology mission and continues to contribute to the DOE's missions in energy resources, environmental quality, and national security.
-BNL manages its world-class scientific research with particular sensitivity to environmental issues and community concerns.
+Brookhaven National Laboratory (BNL) is managed on behalf of the Department of Energy (DOE) by Brookhaven Science Associates (BSA), a partnership between Stony Brook University and Battelle, and six core universities: Columbia, Cornell, Harvard, Massachusetts Institute of Technology, Princeton, and Yale.
+For over 75 years, the Laboratory has played a lead role in the DOE Science and Technology mission and continues to contribute to the DOE's missions in energy resources, environmental quality, and national security.
+BNL manages its world-class scientific research operations with sensitivity to environmental issues and community concerns.
 The Laboratory's Environmental, Safety, Security, and Health (ESSH) Policy reflects the commitment of BNL's management to fully integrate environmental stewardship into all facets of its mission and operations.